YGNT7777/PYTHIA/README.txt

 The file requiers many personal and sensitive information.
-For obvious reasons it is not provided (except the spreadsheet.
-However, users can use their own spreadsheet by changing the necessary information in the code with their credentials) and the users have to take these information by their own.
-In the code is mentioned clearly where the information should be placed
+For obvious reasons it is not provided and the users have to take these information by their own.
+In the code is mentioned clearly where the information should be placed.

 -----LIBRARIES REQUIRED-----
 pip install playwright